red-hat-storage/ocs-operator/README.md

 has completed.

-To browse through the e2e test cluster artifacts, click on the `details` link to the right of the `ci/prow/ocs-operator-e2e-aws` test entry on your PR.
+To browse through the e2e test cluster artifacts, click on the `details` link to the right of the `ci/prow/ocs-operator-bundle-e2e-aws` test entry on your PR.
 From there look at the top right hand corner for the `artifacts` link.
 That will bring you to a directory tree.
-Follow the `artifacts/` directory to the `ocs-operator-e2e-aws/` directory.
-There you can find logs and information pertaining to ever object in the cluster.
+Follow the `artifacts/` directory to the `ocs-operator-bundle-e2e-aws/` directory.
+There you can find logs and information pertaining to objects in the cluster.

-## ocs-ci tests

-In addition to the `functest/*` in the ocs-operator source tree we also have the ability to run the tests developed in the [red-hat-storage/ocs-ci](https://github.com/red-hat-storage/ocs-ci) repo.

-NOTE: Running this test suite requires python3.

-To execute the ocs-ci test suite against an already installed ocs-operator, run `make red-hat-storage-ocs-ci`.
-This will download the ocs-ci repo and execute a subset of tests against the ocs-operator deployment.

-In order to update either the ocs-ci version or subset of tests executed from ocs-ci, you'll need to modify the environment variables in hack/common.sh with the `REDHAT_OCS_CI` prefix.

-## Ginkgo tests vs ocs-ci tests

-We currently have two functional test suites.
-The ginkgo `functests` test suite lives in this repo, and there is also an external one called `ocs-ci`.

-The ginkgo `functests` test suite in this repo is for developers.
-As new functionality is introduced into the ocs-operator, this repo allows developers to prove their functionality works by including tests within their PR.
-This is the test suite where we exercise ocs-operator deployment/update/uninstall as well as some basic workload functionality like creating PVCs.

-The external `ocs-ci` test suite is maintained by Red Hat QE.
-We execute this test suite against our PRs as another layer of verification in order to catch rook/ceph regressions as early as possible.